 Ingram, C., and Livengood, R.S.
 (2016) Crowd(fund)ing at the Gates?
 Toward a Gatekeeper Theory of Dual Value Creation in Entrepreneurial Finance.
 Presented at the Strategic Management Society Annual Conference, Berlin, Germany.

 Livengood, R.S., Ingram, C. (2016) Who Is Manning the Gates?
 Gatekeepers and Crowdfunding.
-Accepted for presentation at the Academy of Management Annual Meeting, Anaheim, CA.
+Academy of Management Annual Meeting, Anaheim, CA, United States.